OpenEnergyPlatform/open-MaStR/docs/advanced.rst

         engine = create_engine("postgresql://myusername:mypassword@localhost/mydatabase"
         db = Mastr(engine=engine)
 ..

 Resulting data of download, post-processing and analysis is saved under `$HOME/.open-MaStR/data/<data-version>`.
-  Files that are suffixed with `_raw` contain joined data retrieved during :ref:`downloading <Downloading raw data>`.
+Files that are suffixed with `_raw` contain joined data retrieved during :ref:`downloading <Download>`.
-  The structure of the data is described in :ref:`Data documentation`.
+The structure of the data is described in :ref:`Data Description`.

 MaStR account and credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^